About Auburn

 Whether you’ve decided to attend Auburn or are still deciding, please complete the Intent to Enroll form in your Admitted Portal so that we can continue to best help you.
 Your admissions advisor will work with you throughout the rest of your enrollment process.

-Admitted students can apply for University Housing, which opened on November 8.
+Admitted students can apply for University Housing, which opens on November 6.
 For updated housing information, please visit University Housing.

 First-year students admitted by early February receive automatic consideration for first-year student scholarships, and a scholarship application is not required.
 Competitive merit scholarships will be awarded in mid-November, mid-December, and mid-February.
-The scholarship application will be available on November 1 and admitted students who have activated their Auburn account can apply for general and departmental scholarships via AUSOM by February 15.
+The scholarship application will be available in early November and admitted students who have activated their Auburn account can apply for general and departmental scholarships via AUSOM by February 14.

 Resident Non-Resident